ddrscott/octopress/source/_posts/2017-03-15-what-the-sql-recursive.markdown

 handle and still treat like a number.
 Sorry, get a new computer or work with numbers less than 166 digits long.

-# An Real World Example with Hierarchal Data
+# A Real World Example with Hierarchical Data
 Fibonacci sequence is nice and all, but you have real data concerns.
 You're thinking, "Show me the DATA!".
 So here's the data...